Leopard20/Advanced-Developer-Tools-Localization/README.md

 **Note 1:** Please make sure you only modify 1 language in a single pull request.
 If you want to contribute to multiple languages, please follow the above steps for each language individually.

-**Note 2:** Please try to submit your localization within 7 days from the day that you claimed the localization, otherwise I'll close the issue to "free" that language for other contributers (it probably takes less than an hour to finish it!)
+**Note 2:** Please try to submit your localization within 7 days from the day that you claimed the localization, otherwise I'll close the issue to "free" that language for other contributers (it probably takes less than an hour to finish it, so the deadline is quite generous!)

 **Note 3:** If you can't translate a phrase, or it doesn't need translation, it is perfectly fine to leave it as it.